What is CBD Oil and what is it good for?

 CBD use can dilate the arteries and protect the blood vessels from damage, helping to regulate heart rhythms and reduce the damage from blocked blood vessels in the brain and heart.

-CBD oil can be used in dementa patients to help reduce agitation and aggression which are side effects of alzheimers disease.
+CBD oil can be used in dementia patients to help reduce agitation and aggression which are side effects of Alzheimers disease.